Where do they come from?

 Mineral oils are also regularly opposed to vegetable oils which are perceived as more environmentally friendly due to their renewability.

-● Mineral oils have been used in cosmetics for more than 100 years without having ever been associated with intolerance.
-They are very well tolerated and do not trigger any allergies, which allows them to be used on sensitive and fragile skin types.
+Mineral oils have been safely used in cosmetics for more than 100 years.
+They are well-tolerated and have not been associated with any allergies, which allows them to be used on sensitive and fragile skin types.

-● The mineral oils we use are of pharmaceutical and food grade.
-Thus, they do not contain polycyclic aromatic compounds.
+The mineral oil we use is of pharmaceutical and food grade.
+Meaning we ensure de minimus levels of polycyclic aromatic compounds (PACs or PAHs).